 1. James Altucher

 He founded a web design company and sold it two years later for $10 million.
 Then, due to bad investments, he lost everything and almost committed suicide.
 In an interview he said that he had realized that he couldn’t judge his “self-worth by his net worth”.
 Eventually, he made his fortune back as a fund manager, blogger and podcaster.

 “The only truly safe thing you can do is to try over and over again.
 To go for it, to get rejected, to repeat, to strive, to wish.
 Without rejection there is no frontier, there is no passion, and there is no magic.” ― James Altucher

 She became America’s first self-made female billionaire.
 Then five years after her company went public, she went to prison for conspiracy as part of a stock case.
 Immediately after she was released she launched her comeback and her company was profitable again within a year.

 “Getting over those unexpected hurdles may not be exactly enjoyable, but ultimately I believe that such challenges and the solutions we find give us more confidence.They teach us with common sense and determination we can turn what looks like a disaster into a triumph.” – Martha Stewart

 3. Abraham Lincoln

 He failed in business at the age of 21 and 22.
-He overcame the death of his sweetheart at the age of 26.
-He lost a congressional race several times before he was elected president of the United States.
+Then he overcame the death of his sweetheart at the age of 26.
+Also, he lost a congressional race several times before he was elected president of the United States.